Nate Lowe Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings (2022)

-- Orioles pitchers combined to surrender 171 total home runs last year (1.1 per game).
-That ranked 14th in baseball.

-- Gibson (1-0) makes the start for the Orioles, his second of the season.
+- Rodriguez gets the call to start for the Orioles, his first of the season.

-- The righty last appeared in relief on Tuesday, when he tossed 2/3 innings against the Texas Rangers while giving up hits.
+- The right-hander is making his MLB debut at 23 years old.

 © 2023 Data Skrive.
 All rights reserved.